wxsd-sales/kiosk-controls/README.md

 # Kiosk Controls
-This is a Kiosk control macro which enables a user to select between different preconfigured URLs and toggle Kiosk mode on a Webex Device needing admin access.
-This is useful in situations where an admin would like to delegate the selection of Kiosk Web Apps to local staff.
+This is a Kiosk control macro which enables a user to select between different preconfigured URLs and enable/disable Kiosk mode on a Webex Device.
+This is useful in situations where an admin would like to delegate the selection of Kiosk Web Apps to local staff and also allow them to exit Kiosk mode and use the device for normal calling funtions.

 ## Open the Kiosk Control panel
 ![image](https://user-images.githubusercontent.com/21026209/165599603-615b9053-adff-4a81-850d-d63ec538ff06.png)

 ## Select between preset URLs
 ![image](https://user-images.githubusercontent.com/21026209/165597255-d26ab4a3-a72a-4a5f-bea6-c2bf28d701bc.png)